The teachers in Year 3 are:

 Working together with parents and guardians plays a large part in ensuring there are good relationships and standards of behaviour in school.

-Homework is set every Friday and must be completed and returned on a Monday.
-We really appreciate your support when helping children with homework.
+- We really appreciate your support when helping children with homework.
 The task set is related to what we have covered in class that week and provides a chance for them to consolidate their learning.